awsdocs/amazon-cognito-developer-guide/doc_source/cognito-user-pools-creating-import-job.md

 ### Creating a user import job<a name="cognito-user-pools-using-import-tool-cli-creating-user-import-job"></a>

-After you create your `.csv` file, create a user import job by running the following CLI command, where *JOB\_NAME* is the name you're choosing for the job, *USER\_POOL\_ID* is the user pool ID for the user pool into which the new users will be added, and *ROLE\_ARN* is the role ARN you received in [Creating the CloudWatch Logs IAM role \(AWS CLI, API\)](cognito-user-pools-using-import-tool-cli-cloudwatch-iam-role.md):
+After you create your CSV file, create a user import job by running the following CLI command, where *JOB\_NAME* is the name you're choosing for the job, *USER\_POOL\_ID* is the user pool ID for the user pool into which the new users will be added, and *ROLE\_ARN* is the role ARN you received in [Creating the CloudWatch Logs IAM role](cognito-user-pools-using-import-tool-cli-cloudwatch-iam-role.md):

 ```
 aws cognito-idp create-user-import-job --job-name "JOB_NAME" --user-pool-id "USER_POOL_ID" --cloud-watch-logs-role-arn "ROLE_ARN"